-Volunteers perform a vital role in helping to maintain the Thames Path through an ongoing programme of maintenance and improvements.
+Volunteers perform a vital role in helping inform us of problems and helping us to maintain The Thames Path through an ongoing programme of monitoring, maintenance and improvements.

 Mark Robbins has volunteered for the Thames Path and The Ridgeway National Trails for the past 25 years, and we wanted to find out more about his experience of working on the Trails and what it has meant - and still means - to him.

-Our task diary has a list of all forthcoming tasks on the Thames Path National Trail and is sent to all volunteers who register onto the scheme.
+Our task diary has a list of all forthcoming tasks on the Thames Path National Trail and is sent to all volunteers who register onto the practical volunteering scheme.